jzaefferer/commitplease/README.md

 ### jQuery

-Here is how to use and configure validation for [jQuery Commit Guidelines][1]:
+Here is how to configure validation for [jQuery Commit Guidelines][1]:

 ```json
 {